August 29, 2017

-Alabama farmers are hopeful a meeting with the U.S. Secretary of Agriculture today laid the groundwork for improved farm programs, trade and communication.
+Alabama farmers are hopeful a meeting with the U.S. Secretary of Agriculture July 21 laid groundwork for improved farm programs, trade and communication.

 Secretary Sonny Perdue told Alabama Farmers Federation leaders he wants the U.S. Department of Agriculture (USDA) to partner with farmers.

-Perdue was invited to the meeting by U.S. Sen. Luther Strange, R-Ala., who serves on the Senate Agriculture, Nutrition and Forestry Committee.
+Perdue was invited to the meeting by U.S. Sen. Luther Strange, R-Ala., a Senate Agriculture, Nutrition and Forestry Committee member.
 Strange said Alabama farmers are blessed to have a USDA secretary who shares their values and background.

 “We don’t need a translator for Sonny,” said Strange as he introduced the former governor from Georgia.
 “He speaks our language, he’s our neighbor, and he understands the needs represented in this room.
 President Trump could not have picked a better person to lead the USDA during a time that farmers are hurting across the country.”

 Perdue and Strange addressed Federation county presidents and state board members during a luncheon before a round-table discussion.
 The talk included about a dozen commodity leaders and Alabama Commissioner of Agriculture and Industries John McMillan.